 Kenny, another Auburn Gen X’er who should only know Foy as a building and a phone number, put it perfectly: “Dean James Edgar Foy was 93.
 He is survived by the entire Auburn family, all of whom are grateful for either knowing him or benefiting from a legacy he helped establish.
 Dean Foy is an Auburn man.”

-And for three generations of Auburn students (and for young’ns preoccupied with Auburn lore like Kenny and me), he was the fantastically boisterous personification of the Auburn Spirit.
+And for three generations of Auburn students (and for young’ns preoccupied with Auburn lore like Kenny and me), he was the absolute incarnation of Auburn Spirit.

-Possibly more than anyone else, Dean Foy is responsible for my existential certainty that Auburn is the real-life inspiration for every college scene Walt Disney Pictures ever filmed.
+Possibly more than anyone else, Dean Foy is responsible for my certainty that, in some wacky, metaphysical way, Auburn is the inspiration for every college scene Walt Disney Pictures ever filmed.

 This is something I learned while reflecting on and researching said certainty for a related project I’ve been working on for years now, one you’ve no doubt seen referenced several times with varying degrees of gusto (and which explains TWER’s enviable access to photos of Auburn in the 1970s).

-But it has reminded me of how fortunate I was to twice spend several hours in the home not only of someone who could give me a quote about panty raids and pep rallies, but of someone so very, very strong in the faith, and to press on with what he told me – and I’ll always love him for it – was “an important book to write.”
+But it has reminded me of how fortunate I was to twice spend several hours in the home not only of someone who could give me a quote about panty raids and pep rallies, but of someone so very, very strong in the faith, and to press on with what he told me was – and I’ll always love him for it— “an important book to write.”

 Some of what you’re about to read (sure, maybe for the second or third time) might one day be a chapter in that book (which, yes, I’m once again planning to craft and articulate with TWER).
 And it is the first of several remarkable, soon-to-come offerings of Foy-related ephemera from once upon a time in the loveliest village of the plain.
 Because now is a good time for it.
 And because Dean Foy was awesome.